Kitchen

 (Image credit: Joe Lingeman)

-These days a lot of my friends are off coffee — or at the very least, they sneak in that one espresso in the morning and then it’s all about tea for the rest of the day.
-And while I grew up boiling water for tea in a measuring cup in the microwave (don’t judge!), I know that a far superior way to do it is to use an electric tea kettle.
+Whether you’re a coffee person (hi, friends!) or a tea person, there’s nothing like a steaming cup of brew to start your morning — or pick up your afternoon.
+While I grew up boiling water for tea in a measuring cup in the microwave (don’t judge!), I know that a far superior way to do it is to use an electric tea kettle.
 It’s amazing how quick they can be!
+But there’s just one roadblock: How exactly do you clean an electric kettle?

-But after months of use, electric kettles can build up mineral deposits from the water you’re using.
-It’s worth taking the time to give it a thorough clean.
-Of course, you don’t want to clean it with anything that’s not food-safe or that will be too harsh.
-Here’s how to clean an electric kettle.
+After months of use, the interior tends to build up mineral deposits from the water you’re using, and it’s worth taking the time to give it a thorough clean.
+Of course, like any other kitchen staple, there are dos and don’ts you’ll need to know before you get started.
+Here’s how to clean an electric kettle in seven simple steps.

 • Distilled white vinegar